 Saturday 18th and Sunday 19th June 2016 – Trinity College, Dublin

-Theme: 'Seeking meaning in the modern world'
+Our theme was: 'Seeking meaning in the modern world'

 Thank you to everyone who attended, making the weekend full of stimulating talks, presentations and networking opportunities.